-As the dust sheets were lifted off their new mid-liner, Land Rover CCO Gerry (IGMG) McGovern informed journalists, Velar is “the most car-like Range Rover we’ve done so far”.
+As the dust sheets were lifted off their new mid-liner, Land Rover CCO Gerry McGovern informed journalists, Velar is “the most car-like Range Rover we’ve done so far”.
 It also seems likely to become the crossover SUV that will convert customers who have so far proven immune to the crossover SUV contagion.
-Continue reading “Lifting the Veil”
+Continue reading “Taking the Veil”

 It’s all change at Land Rover, as Archie Vicar might say.
 I have prepared this visual analysis of the car so as to show you what’s being offered.

 The new car looks longer and lower and has lost a few degrees of rectilinearity.
 It has also lost the hard, industrial character which made the last Disovery so appealing and indeed distinct from the Range Rover above it.
 The residual roof bump might make sense in a design board meeting (“We’ve refenced the step in the roof, Bob, but made it more dynamic…”) but in reality it is now pure styling.
-The base of the A-pillar is visually very unsettling, a hard corner amidst a mass of radii.
-The previous model handled this area nicely.
-Notice the lamps are now horizonally accented and not vertical.
-They resemble a Ford S-Max and the stepped feature offers nothing functional.
-The BOF construction has gone as well as the square looks.

 Verdict: the Discovery now looks like many other mid-size SUVs.